San-shor/product-management/README.md

 ## Configuration

-- API base URL is hardcoded in `src/app/lib/api.ts` as `API_BASE_URL`.
+- API base URL is configured in RTK Query services (`src/services/`) as `baseUrl`.
 Change this to point to your backend if needed.
 - Tailwind CSS is set up via `postcss.config.mjs` and the default `globals.css`.

 ---